PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 09:54:40
+Last updated: 2024-04-05 09:55:13
-Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston
+Random Quote: Oh, come on.
+If you don't laugh, it just seems mean. - Barney Stinson